czg1225/SlimSAM/README.md

 </div>
 <!-- ![Intro](images/paper/intro.PNG?raw=true) -->

 **SlimSAM** is a novel SAM compression method, which efficiently reuses pre-trained SAMs without the necessity for extensive retraining.
 This is achieved by the efficient reuse of pre-trained SAMs through a unified pruning-distillation framework.
+To enhance knowledge inheritance from the original SAM, we employ an innovative alternate slimming strategy that partitions the compression process into a progressive procedure.
+Diverging from prior pruning techniques, we meticulously prune and distill decoupled model structures in an alternating fashion.
+Furthermore, a novel label-free pruning criterion is also proposed to align the pruning objective with the optimization target, thereby boosting the post-distillation after pruning.

+![Frame](images/paper/frame.PNG?raw=true)

 SlimSAM achieves approaching performance while reducing the parameter counts to **0.9\% (5.7M)**, MACs to **0.8\% (21G)**, and requiring mere **0.1\% (10k)** of the training data when compared to the original SAM-H. Extensive experiments demonstrate that our method realize significant superior performance while utilizing over **10 times** less training data when compared to other SAM compression methods.

-![Frame](images/paper/frame.PNG?raw=true)